Jason C. Buckel

-Jason Cord Buckel (born November 3, 1971) is an American politician, and the minority leader in the Maryland House of Delegates.
-He has represented District 1B since 2015.
-He is a member of the Republican Party.
+Jason Cord Buckel (born November 3, 1971) is an American politician and lawyer who has served as the minority leader in the Maryland House of Delegates since 2021.
+A member of the Republican Party, he has represented District 1B since 2015.

+Born and raised in Allegany County, Maryland, Buckel graduated from George Mason University and the University of Maryland, Baltimore.
+He first became involved with politics in 2006, later serving as a coordinator for state senator Alex Mooney's exploratory committee to run for the U.S. House of Representatives in Maryland's 6th congressional district.
+He was elected to the Maryland House of Delegates in 2014, defeating four-term Democratic incumbent Kevin Kelly in the general election.
+In April 2021, Buckel was elected as the minority leader of the Maryland House of Delegates.

 Early life and career

 Buckel was born in Allegany County, Maryland on November 3, 1971.
-He graduated from Bishop Walsh School in Cumberland, Maryland and attended George Mason University, where he earned a B.A. degree in political science with honors, and the University of Maryland School of Law, where he earned a J.D. degree with honors.
+He graduated from Bishop Walsh School in Cumberland, Maryland and attended George Mason University, where he earned a Bachelor of Arts degree in political science with honors, and the University of Maryland School of Law, where he earned a Juris Doctor degree with honors.
 He was admitted to the Maryland Bar in 1996.
-After graduating, he started his own law firm and became a member of the Maryland State Bar Association.
+After graduating, he started his own law firm.

 Buckel became involved with politics in 2006, when he became a member of the Maryland Republican Party.
 In 2012, Buckel led the Allegany County campaign for Alex Mooney's exploratory bid in Maryland's 6th congressional district.
 In February 2014, he filed to run for the Maryland House of Delegates, seeking to unseat incumbent Delegate Kevin Kelly.
 He defeated Kelly in the general election, receiving 58.9 percent of the vote.